 Thank you again...

-A detail of a recently cleaned Edward Potthast painting shows how cleaning and varnishing can restore colors and contrast.
+A detail of an Edward Potthast painting shows how cleaning and varnishing can restore colors and contrast.

 A mid-1800's winter scene by William Morris Hunt had been hanging over a fireplace mantel for a century.
 Here it is with the soot partially removed.